xxnuo/XTU_Script/README.md

 Usage:

-- Make sure XTU (Intel(R) Extreme Tuning Utility) Service running automately
+- Make sure XTU (Intel(R) Extreme Tuning Utility) Service running automatically

 > The Service is usually installed with XTU automatically and starts in a while with the system login